2010 United States Senate election in Pennsylvania: Background

-Pat Toomey, a Republican former Congressman representing the Lehigh Valley-based 15th congressional district, had previously challenged incumbent Arlen Specter in the Republican primary of the 2004 Senate race, in which the conservative Toomey tried to portray Specter as too liberal.
-Although Toomey ultimately lost, he came within 17,000 votes (less than two percentage points) of beating Specter, despite the long-time Senator's strong name recognition and wide support from party leaders.
-In an interview with The Hill on 1 December 2008, Toomey said he was considering a 2010 bid against Specter, whom he said was "significantly more vulnerable now than he was in 2004".
-Toomey claimed that many liberal and moderate Republicans had since abandoned the party to join the Democratic Party during the 2008 presidential primaries, eliminating many of Specter's core constituents from a closed Republican primary.
+Pat Toomey, a Republican who had represented the Lehigh Valley-based 15th congressional district, challenged Specter in the Republican primary for the 2004 Senate election, in which the conservative Toomey tried to portray Specter as too liberal.
+Although Toomey ultimately lost, he came within 17,000 votes (less than two percent of the vote) despite the Specter's strong name recognition and support from party leaders.
+In an interview with The Hill on December 1, 2008, Toomey said he was considering a 2010 challenge against Specter, whom he said was "significantly more vulnerable now than he was in 2004."
+Toomey claimed many liberal and moderate Republicans had abandoned the party to join the Democratic Party in the 2008 presidential primary, eliminating many of Specter's core constituents from the closed primary.

 As this disastrous recession worsens, I have become increasingly concerned about the future of our state and national economy.
 Unfortunately, the recent extraordinary response of the federal government – more corporate bailouts, unprecedented spending and debt, higher taxes – is likely to make things worse.
 I think we are on a dangerously wrong path.
 Pennsylvanians want a US Senator focused on real and sustainable job creation that gets our economy growing again.
 That is why I am considering becoming a candidate for the U.S. Senate.